 The incorporation of designated heritage buildings as part of new construction is a common practice the city.
 The City of Toronto allows for alterations to designated heritage buildings through what is known as a Heritage Easement Agreement.
 This agreement permits developers to use the site for new construction while maintaining important features of the heritage property.
 Adapting the uses of these sites to modern desires repurposes old buildings and gives them new life.
 Properties left empty and boarded up for too long do nothing to contribute to their neighbourhoods and can actually drag nearby property values and business activity down.
 Heritage easements are reasonable solutions to repurpose heritage sites for modern use and in many cases, this is probably the only way many heritage buildings will ever be reintegrated back into their communities.
 These situations are beneficial for the developer and the city, as a great many heritage properties sit vacant, just as 197 Yonge Street has for the last 25 years — until now.

 UrbanToronto Forum member thecharioteer has been busy uploading photos of the restoration work already underway.
-Take a look!here
+Take a look!To request more info directly from Massey Tower Condos click here